axelvaldez/radical-companies/_posts/2023-01-13-lazy-greedy-cowardly.markdown

  </ul>
  <p>Collaboration also means&hellip;,</p>
  <ul>
   <li>Disagreeing when you think it is called for.
-Then working on alignment, which takes work.</li>
+Then working on alignment, which sometimes takes lotd og effort.</li>
   <li>The capacity to create something together.</li>
   <li>To have my attractor dominate.
 It becomes meaningful when everybody agrees with me.
 It becomes practical when everybody works on it.
 It may take violence to make all agree.</li>
   <li>Multiple views.</li>